December 6-7, 2021

 Ricardo Cibotti, Ph.D.

-After the presentations, Dr. Amanda Boyce presented some information about the clinical K awards program and its outcomes along with information about related polices.
-She covered some analyses of the success of the K awards, as well as, some of the steps the NIH and NIAMS are taking to overcome common challenges faced by early-stage clinician-scientists.
-She then reported on policy updates over the past year that are relevant to clinician-scientists with career development awards.
-Finally, she briefly reiterated the goals and purpose of the K Forum.
+After Dr. Criswell’s remarks, Dr. Amanda Boyce presented an overview of the K awards program.
+The presentation focused on outcomes of the program as well as information about related policies.
+Dr. Boyce highlighted analyses that were conducted to assess the success of the K awards and discussed some of the steps NIH and NIAMS are taking to address and overcome common challenges faced by early-stage clinician-scientists.
+Dr. Boyce then reported on policy updates that are relevant to clinician-scientists with career development awards and closed by briefly reiterating the goals and purpose of the K Forum.

 A 2011 NIH-wide evaluation of K01, K08, and K23 awards explored who applies for and receives mentored career development awards and the effects of the K award on research productivity and independent careers.
 The analysis compared outcomes of individuals who received a K award to those of similar individuals who applied for but did not receive a K award.
 The evaluation showed that K awardees: